Glenvale

 Educational attainment in Glenvale aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.2%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 13.3%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 39.5% of residents aged 15 and above holding them, including advanced diplomas (10.0%) and certificates (29.5%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
+The area's university qualification rate is 18.2%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 13.3%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 39.5% of residents aged 15+ holding them - advanced diplomas at 10.0% and certificates at 29.5%.

 Frequently Asked Questions - Education